JesSonne/HumPlant/Readme.md

 require(devtools)
 ```

-Throughout the course, I will refine the content in accordance with your
+I will refine the content throughout the course with your feedback and
-feedback and suggestions.
-Therefore, you will need to reinstall the
-package after each update using the code provided below.
-Remove the
+suggestions.
+Therefore, you must reinstall the package using the code
-hashtag to enable the installation.
+below after each update.
+Remove the hashtag to enable the installation.

 ``` r
 #devtools::install_github("JeSonne/HumPlant")